phpbb-extensions/test-framework/README.md

 Your extension's package contents must be located at the root level of the repository.
 That is, your extension's `composer.json` must be in the **root of the repository**, not inside a subdirectory within the repository.

 On GitHub.com, go to your extension's repository, click **Add file → Create new file**, name it `.github/workflows/tests.yml`, add the workflow content shown below, and commit the file.

-Make sure to replace `acme/demo` with your actual extension vendor/package name, and optionally you may adjust any of the branch names and other checks.
+> ‼️ Make sure to replace `acme/demo` with your actual extension vendor/package name, and adjust the branch names as needed.

 ```yaml
 name: Tests